icinganalysis/icinganalysis.github.io/content/A Langmuir B distribution is almost a normal distribution.md

 I do not have a copy of Clark's paper to check if things were transcribed accurately in NACA-TN-2708.
-Perhaps the values from Clark used different bin sizes, that were not noted in Table IV, and they were more accurate to those.
+Perhaps the values from Clark used different bin sizes, that were not noted in Table IV, and perhaps they were more accurate.

 Rather than correcting errors, including the values from Clark in NACA-TN-2708 appears to have introduced larger errors.